David-Desmaisons/vue-ajax-handler/README.md

 This a generic library with no dependency on ajax library, so

-  - The component parent should provide a get function that will be called with the given url.
+  - The component parent should provide a get function using the provide API.
+It could be axios get or fetch, or any ajax library.

 ```HTML
 <ajax-handler url="https://api.github.com/orgs/vuejs/repos">